 Kalita Wave Filter

 When it comes to the Kalita Wave you can’t beat the branded filter.
-The Kalita filter has been designed specifically for the Kalita wave dripper to aid in allowing an even extraction and to help you brew a balanced cup of coffee.
+The Kalita wave filters have been designed specifically for the Kalita wave dripper to aid in allowing an even extraction and to help you brew a balanced cup of coffee.
 The filters are made in Japan from premium thick paper and are available in two sizes: 155 and 185 to fit the respective brewers.
 We recommend you thoroughly rinse each filter before use to prevent any papery taste.

 V60 Coffee Filters